 Given how popular influencer marketing is, many scammers try to make some quick money by buying such followers.
 These are your fake influencers.
 They have false online identities, fake engagements, and fake followers.

-As a brand, you definitely don’t want to associate yourself with them.
+As a brand, you definitely don’t want to associate yourself with such influencers.
 Nor do you want to waste your money on them.
-So here’s how you can go about spotting fake influencers.
+You need to know how to properly vet your candidates and weed out the fake ones.
+So here’s how you can go about spotting them.

 How to Identify Fake Influencers?

 Engagement rates are the very first thing you need to check in order to weed out fake influencers.
 This refers to the percentage of likes, comments, or shares received on posts compared to the total number of followers.
 Generally, the average engagement rate of the most recent 20-30 posts are considered.

 But, how do you calculate it?
 Using tools and platforms, unless of course, you’re keen on spending hours doing it manually.
 Grin’s influencer marketing platform can help you check follower counts, engagement rates, and average likes or comments.